-Rebecca Kilborne's strong interpersonal skills, creative approach to marketing, and dedication to careful research has made her an invaluable asset to her clients and the Howard Morrel Team.
+Rebecca Kilborne's strong interpersonal skills, creative approach to marketing, and dedication to careful research has made her an invaluable asset to her clients.
 Rebecca began her real estate career at Brown Harris Stevens where she proved herself a skilled negotiator, working on important deals such as the record breaking sale of a 30-room duplex at 740 Park Avenue, which was at that time the most expensive co-op sale in history.
 She notably oversaw the purchase of the Richard Avedon Foundation headquarters by leveraging her connections in the art world.
 She has personally generated over $100,000,000.00 worth of new business since 2012.